GameTimeline

 Should you play it?

-No standalone Switch port as of July 2026—GameCube or Wii via Trilogy.
+Play after Prime (Remastered).
+No standalone Switch port as of 2026—GameCube disc or Metroid Prime Trilogy on Wii.

 Release date